AzureCloudWorkshops/ACW-ParseExcelToCosmosDB/walkthroughs/05-RecreatingTheSameSolutionWithSDKCode.md

     If you want to test locally, add a user secret for `uploadsStorageConnection` and set the value to the same connection string used in the previous work to connect to the storage account.

-    Add a new class into the Function App called `BlobStorageInterop.cs`.
+    Create a new folder into the Function App called `BlobStorage` and place a new class called `BlobStorageInterop.cs`.
 In the class, add the following code:

     ```c#
     private readonly BlobServiceClient _blobServiceClient;